 The main pests to watch out for are snails/slugs (or hungry little boys).
 The plants themselves usually aren’t touched, but the fruit will be.
 Ants and roly-poly bugs (aka sow bugs, potato bugs, etc.) like them, too.
 I have not observed any other critter bothering the plant, itself, but there is always the possibility that something will.
 Ours have just remained incredibly resilient.

 One more thing to watch for, not all strawberry plants that produce small fruits are meant for eating.
 Some ornamental strawberry plants create berries that are more rounded and small and taste horrible.
-The seeds I linked to earlier are for sure the edible kind.
-The pre-started plants I linked to all claim to be Fragaria vesca (the scientific name for this kind of strawberry), but I am not personally familiar with their products.
-They are probably fine, but please look the information over carefully.
+Be sure to note the variety before you make a purchase!

 Other than just walking through your garden and nibbling on them, what can you do with them?
 If you have enough plants and are patient enough, you can harvest and immediately freeze them.
 Once you have gathered enough to use (it may take a while since they are so small), you can substitute them for any other variety of strawberry.
 One little difference, though, the Alpine Strawberry varieties tend to be a little drier than the other kinds, so you will need to be mindful of that in any recipe you use them in.
 You could also drop a handful into a glass of ice water for a little flavor boost, or even in some iced tea, lemonade, a spritzer, soda, you name it!
 Enjoy!